User-centered design calls for user research.

 Ideally, throughout the application of UI UX design principles, UX research should be an ongoing procedure.
 Research is required at the beginning to gather insights, throughout the design phase to validate or invalidate assumptions, and at the end, to market the product.

-Depending on the phase when research is being conducted, the type of the product and target users, the choice of UX research methods will vary.
+Depending on the phase when research is being conducted, the type of the product and target users, UI UX design services chooses the UX research methods that best fits a project.

 There are two approaches to UX research methods, Qualitative research, and Quantitative research.